sandhawke/admin-survey/README.md

 in case important new questions have been added or your answers have changed.

-This survey started at https://github.com/sandhawke/admin-survey

-This document is intended to be parsed as markdown, or the resulting html, with the questions starting with '###' (html h3) and the answer being the text after the question and before the next question.
-The text of the questions is intended to be matched exactly; if you change the question at all, systems gathering results will think its a new question.
+This document is intended to be parsed as markdown with the questions/topics prefixed with ### and the answers being all the text until the next ### or end of document.
+The heading text is intended to be matched exactly; if you change the question at all, systems gathering results will think its a new question.

 ### Domain name

+example.org (remove this line and put your own instance domain name here)

 ### Creation date (yyyy-mm-dd)